 McLaurin et al. (2021) assessed the efficacy and safety of the Dextenza intracanalicular ocular insert for the treatment of AC in a multicenter, randomized, double-masked, Phase 3 placebo-controlled trial.
-Seventy-three (n = 73) patients with a positive conjunctival allergen challenge (CAC) were randomized to receive Dextenza (n = 35) or (n = 38).
+Seventy-three (n=73) patients with a positive conjunctival allergen challenge (CAC) were randomized to receive Dextenza (n = 35) or (n = 38).
 A modified CAC model (Ora-CAC model) was used to induce the underlying inflammatory component of AC.
-Challenges occurred over the next 30 days following in-office insert placement, and primary efficacy was assessed at Week 1 CAC Day 8 (primary endpoint visit).
-Dextenza-treated patients reported a significant decrease in ocular itching at each time point across all visits, continuing through 4 weeks after insertion, showing both the early onset of response (3 minutes after allergen exposure) and the durability of this response (to 30 days after insert placement).
-Study limitations are noted for the trial design using the CAC model.
-While this trial design is favorable for ocular allergy studies in providing a strictly controlled environments of allergen exposures, therapeutic outcomes from real-world, uncontrolled environment of allergen exposures are not permitted.
+Challenges occurred over 30 days following in-office insert placement, and primary efficacy was assessed at Week 1 CAC Day 8 (primary endpoint visit).
+Dextenza-treated patients reported significant decrease in ocular itching at each time point across all visits continuing through 4 weeks after insertion showing both the early onset of response (3 minutes after allergen exposure) and the durability of this response (to 30 days after insert placement).
+Study limitations noted is the trial design using the CAC model.
+While this trial design is favorable for ocular allergy studies in providing a strictly controlled environment of allergen exposures, therapeutic outcomes from real-world, uncontrolled environment of allergen exposures is not permitted.
 The authors advised re-evaluation by the clinician if retreatment is required.
-The outcomes of repeated doses were not evaluated.
+Outcomes of repeated doses were not evaluated.

-A pooled post-hoc analysis of four prospective, randomized, double-masked, vehicle-controlled, parallel-group studies concluded that Dextenza is safe and well-tolerated for the treatment of AC.
-The analysis assessed the safety of Dextenza for the treatment of signs and symptoms of chronic AC in 315 subjects across the trials (Dextenza n = 154, placebo n = 161) (Meyer et al. 2021).
-Patients with a history of ocular allergies were randomly assigned to receive a dexamethasone insert or a placebo insert in both eyes on the same day.
-Each of the four studies had a safety assessment, which included AEs, visual acuity, and IOP.
-Mild to moderately serious ocular AEs were reported in 12.3% and 14.3% of Dextenza-treated and placebo-treated subjects, respectively.
-There were no reports of serious ocular-related AEs and one non-ocular serious AE that was unrelated to the study.
+A pooled post hoc analysis of 4 prospective, randomized, double-masked, vehicle-controlled, parallel-group studies concluded that Dextenza is safe and well-tolerated for the treatment of AC.
+The analysis evaluated the safety of Dextenza for the treatment of signs and symptoms of chronic AC in 315 subjects across the trials (Dextenza n=154, placebo n=161) (Meyer et al. 2021).
+Patients with a history of ocular allergies were randomized to receive a dexamethasone insert or a placebo insert in both eyes on the same day.
+Safety assessments including AEs, visual acuity and IOP were performed in each of the 4 studies.
+Mild or moderately serious ocular AEs were reported in 12.3% and 14.3% of Dextenza-treated and placebo subjects, respectively.
+There were no reports of serious ocular-related AEs, and one non-ocular serious AE that was unrelated to the study.